 Acute Care Rehabilitation

-The Acute Care Rehabilitation Program provides occupational, physical, and speech therapy for patients at New Hanover Regional Medical Center and Cape Fear Hospital.
+The Acute Care Rehabilitation Program provides occupational, physical, and speech therapy for patients at New Hanover Regional Medical Center and NHRMC Orthopedic Hospital.

 The Acute Care Rehabilitation Team includes highly qualified professional and support staff who provide therapy for patients overcoming a wide variety of conditions.
-The staff are responsible for the care of patients in the tower at the main New Hanover Regional Medical Center campus and at Cape Fear Hospital.
+The staff are responsible for the care of patients in the tower at the main New Hanover Regional Medical Center campus and at NHRMC Orthopedic Hospital.

 When and Where We Work